 Hi, welcome to the blog.
 My name is Hillary Lang and I live in Chicagoland with son Oscar, daughter Phoebe and husband Tim.
 I love to design and create dolls and toys, quilts and ‘etc’.
 I started this weblog as a way to stay motivated and connect with the amazing online crafting community I’d stumbled upon.
 I’ve since started selling handmade toys and original patterns, and have contributed to craft books and magazines (press list coming soon).
 It’s all very exciting and constantly evolving, which is why the ‘about me’ page is so difficult for me to write and maintain.
-I’ve started a FAQ below, please feel free to email me any questions or just to say hi, hillarylang at gmail.com or send me mail at
+I’ve started a FAQ below, please feel free to email me any questions or just to say hi, hillarylang at gmail.com.

 ok, here are some frequently asked’s.